 When it comes to hand needlework, there’s a common question that always seems to arise: What sort of hoop should you use?
 Embroidery hoops come in a range of sizes and are available in wood, plastic or metal.
 Some hoops are round, square or oval, while others are large rectangles or scrolls.
 Hoops are a necessary tool for hand embroidery, so choosing the right hoop for your intended work is important for both personal comfort as you embroider as well as the quality of your finished stitches.

-Here are a few tips and recommendations to help you choose the right hand embroidery hoop.
+Here are a few tips to help you choose the right hand embroidery hoop.

 Embroidery hoops come in two pieces: the outer edge or framing piece with spring or screw hardware and a piece that fits inside of it.
 Round hoops, the most common shape hoop, range in size from 3 to 14-inches in diameter, but these size proportions are similar to other shape hoops.